ItsMonarch04/crash-course/docs/LIMITATIONS.md

   transition-depth, and state-count bounds printed in its report.
 A completed tiny model is evidence inside that state space, not a proof of unbounded Raft.
+- A minimized counterexample is a budgeted, one-deletion-minimal witness candidate.
+The complete history remains authoritative when the minimization budget is exhausted or several independent failures exist.
 - Real-host `CCBK` v2 backups contain only the exact CCSN file named by a durable snapshot mark.
 Restore validates it and writes a fresh one-node CCID/Restore-origin WAL/checkpoint; it never clones source identity.
-The capture is offline and can therefore be behind the current leader; online linearizable backup, store-manifest validation, and the promised legacy v1 logical importer remain incomplete.
+This is fresh-cluster recovery, not an in-place old-binary downgrade.
+Legacy v1 is accepted only through the explicit legacy-node importer and never counts as cluster-complete provenance.
+Offline capture can be behind the current leader; online linearizable backup is not claimed.

-- Wiped simulator nodes re-enter through a Join-origin durable prefix and ordinary Raft traffic; no leader snapshot is copied directly into a target.
-  The host has streamed durable checkpoint transfer, but still lacks the storage-manifest and prefix-reclamation portions of N4, so a wiped-node claim remains narrower than full storage recovery.
+- Storage and semantic reader floors are monotonic.
+Crossing a floor is an intentionally irreversible in-place compatibility fence; recovery into a fresh compatible cluster remains the escape hatch.
+- User-space queues, histories, snapshots, codecs, and logical state expose exact count/byte caps.
+Kernel socket memory is not included in that accounting; it is bounded indirectly by connection caps and operating-system limits.
+- Calibration profiles describe one measured environment and publish their residuals.
+They do not retune universal defaults or predict production latency.
 - Permanent non-goals, recorded in [ADR-0008](adr/0008-scope-boundaries.md): a second host on an async runtime, an external Jepsen/Elle audit harness, keyspace notifications, and an LSM block cache.
 Each was considered and